Wheresitat/uteclocal/README.md

 If you prefer to pull an already-built image instead of building locally, tag and push `utec-local-gateway` to your registry of choice, then run the same `docker run` command above with that image reference.

+**Troubleshooting build errors**
+- If Docker cannot find `Dockerfile`, verify you are in the repo root by running `ls` and confirming you see `Dockerfile` and the `gateway/` directory.
+Re-clone the repo if those are missing.
+- If you see build errors about missing files, run `git pull` to update to the latest commit, then retry `./scripts/build_gateway.sh`.

 ### Gateway endpoints
 - `GET /api/devices` → returns `{ "payload": { "devices": [...] } }`